gladly-team/next-firebase-auth/README.md

 **`AuthAction.REDIRECT_TO_APP`**: redirect to the app

-### AuthUser
+### User

-The auth user object is used across server-side and client-side contexts.
+The user object is used across server-side and client-side contexts.
 This is a normalized representation of a Firebase user.

 **id** - `String|null`